jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/6-5 Multiphase Tuning.md

 # Multi-phase tuning framework

-:bulb:InstructLab implements a multiphase training process to incrementally improve the model's performance whilst preserving previously learned.
+:bulb:InstructLab implements a multiphase training process to incrementally improve the model's performance whilst preserving previously existing knowledge and skills).
 This phased approach helps maintain training stability and a replay buffer of the data prevents catastrophic forgetting, allowing the model to continuously learn and improve.

 Training happens in 2 phases